- OS: Windows

 When a document is closed and Checked In from the Check In (List), it no longer shows in the list.

-If a document is open and in the Check In List, and a user attempts to Email, View, Copy, Notify Others, or Add Version from the document's Profile page, a message will appear: "This document is currently checked out.
+If a document is open and in the Check In List, and a user attempts to Email, View, Copy, Email Link, or Upload Version from the document's options menu, a message will appear: "This document is currently checked out.
 If you proceed (by clicking OK), any changes made to the document since it was checked out may not be included."
 However, Approve, Sign, Return from Breakout, Delete, and Remove from ShareSpace will force a check in of the document.

 If you open multiple documents in a ShareSpace, then navigate away from the ShareSpace, you should be aware of the implications of Alerts.
 Suppose you now check in just one of the documents, not all.
 If another user has defined Alerts to be emailed to him/her when the ShareSpace contents change, the person will get notified of that document being edited.
 If the user then checks in the other documents 5 minutes later, the other user will get another notification.
 If all the documents are checked in at once, the user will get only one Alert.